Things to do in Chiang Mai

 Queen Sirikit Botanic Garden

-A beautiful Chiang Mai attraction, the first genuine botanical garden in Thailand was the Queen Sirikit Botanic Garden in the Mae Sa Valley.
-It now also serves as a centre of botanical research and studies.
+The Queen Sirikit Botanic Garden in the Mae Sa Valley was the first genuine botanical garden in Thailnad, and now also serves as a centre of botanical research and studies.
 The main feature of this attraction is the Glasshouse Complex, which is made up of four exhibition conservatories and eight display glasshouses.
-A lovely river runs melodically through the grounds.
-The Thai Orchid Nursery and Rock Garden are other highlights of the gardens, as are various walking trails and shaded rest areas.
+A lovely river runs through the grounds, and the Thai Orchid Nursery and Rock Garden are other highlights of the gardens, as are various walking trails and shaded rest areas.
 Facilities for visitors include a restaurant, a first-aid station, souvenir shops and toilets.

 Website www.qsbg.org